nx-boat-tools/nx-boat-tools/packages/docker/README.md

 nx run example:build
 ```

-Both of the above would result in a docker image being build that's named `example` and would be tagged with `latest` and the version in the `package.json`
+Both of the above would result in a docker image being built that's named `example` and would be tagged with `latest` and the version in the `package.json`

 ### `copyFiles`